 Starred In Goldeneye (1995) and The World Is Not Enough (1999)

 After meeting up with Jack Wade in Goldeneye, he takes Bond to meet Zukovsky at an old warehouse, where he might have some information about the Janus group.
 Bond enters and as Zukovsky walks through a door, he holds a gun to the back of his head.
 Zukovsky amusingly quips "Hmm, Walther PPK, 7.65mm, only three people I know use such a gun, I believe I have killed two of them".
 After convincing Zukovsky that they can be mutually beneficial to each other, Zukovsky arranges for Bond to meet with Janus.

-Valentin Zukovsky plays a larger part in The World Is Not Enough.
-Now a rich owner of a casino and caviar factory, Bond pays a visit to meet him.
-After showing Zukovsky a patch of material taken from the Parahawks, Elektra King enters the casino where Zukovsky invites her into a private room, where she looses one million dollars, a payment for services used later in the film.
+In The World Is Not Enough Zukovsky has a much larger part.
+Now a rich owner of a casino and caviar factory in Eastern Europe, Bond pays a visit to meet him.
+After showing Zukovsky a patch of material taken from the parahawks, Elektra King enters the casino where Zukovsky invites her into a private room, where she looses one million dollars, a payment for services provided.

 Later in the film Zukovsky drives to check things are proceeding well at his caviar factory on the Caspian Sea.
 After thinking all his dreams have come at once when he meets Dr Christmas Jones seductively sitting on a sofa, Bond appears confronting him about his connection with Elektra King.
 Moments later the warehouse becomes under attack from King's chainsaw helicopters, leaving Zukovsky trapped in a vat of his own caviar.
 Before Bond assists him, he gets Zukovsky to confess his involvement with Elektra.